Nelson-Jnrnd/API_L5/README.md

 ### Dockerfile

 The files related to our portainer image are located in `docker-images/portainer`.
-The admin password for the web app is defined in `api-config/password`.
+The admin password for the web app is defined in `docker-images/portainer/config/password`.

 The Dockerfile contains :

 ```
-COPY api-config api-config
+COPY config config
 ```
 To copy the password configuration file inside the image file system and

 ```
-CMD ["--admin-password-file", "api-config/password"]
+CMD ["--admin-password-file", "config/password"]
 ```

 To make Portainer use this file.

 ### Run script

-The script `portainer.sh` at the root of the projects builds the Portainer image, opens a browser to access the web app and runs an instance of the image.
+The script `portainer.sh` at the root of the projects builds the Portainer image, runs an instance of the image and opens a browser to access the web app.
 The run command is :

 ```
-docker run -p 9000:9000 --name portainer --rm -v /var/run/docker.sock:/var/run/docker.sock api/l5/portainer
+docker run -d -p 9000:9000 --name portainer --rm -v /var/run/docker.sock:/var/run/docker.sock api/l5/portainer
 ```
 This maps the port used to access the web application, and mounts `/var/run/docker.sock` inside the file system of the container to allow portainer to use the docker API of the host.